 • Copy (CTRL/Cmd+C);

-• Palette command (F1): gives access to all actions (and keyboard shortcuts) available with Monaco;
+• Command palette (F1): gives access to multiple actions (and keyboard shortcuts) available with Monaco;

-• Lightweight markup language: transforms selected text into bold, italic or hyperlinked text using Markdown light syntax, as well as creating footnotes.
-Indicates corresponding keyboard shortcuts.
+• Lightweight markup language: transforms selected text into bold, italic, hyperlinked texts, inline notes and indicates corresponding keyboard shortcuts.

 To access the Command Palette directly via a keyboard shortcut, you can use the F1 key (Alt + F1 on Internet Explorer, and fn + F1 on the Mac keyboard).

-Also, to transform a text selection in your Stylo document into a MarkDown comment (which will therefore not be visible on export or on the public annotation link), you can use the keyboard shortcut ctrl + k and then ctrl + c (command, on Mac keyboard).
+Also, to transform a text selection in your Stylo document into a MarkDown comment (which will therefore not be visible on export or on the public annotation link), you can use the keyboard shortcut ctrl + shift + a (command rather than ctrl, on certain Mac keyboards).

 Autocomplete #